Create a Website Account - Manage notification subscriptions, save form progress and more.

 A very thorough evaluation took place prior to selecting the Marina Park location, including a study to evaluate the use of existing outfalls that were previously abandoned.
 Ultimately Marina Park was the only location that avoided subsurface obstructions and fault lines, provided enough construction workspace, and would increase the overall protection for the pipelines offshore.
 Additional information on that evaluation is discussed in the Ventura Water Supply Projects Environmental Impact Report.

-The Ocean Outfall allows for the disposal of concentrate generated by the new Advanced Water Purification Facility (AWPF), diverts wet weather flows that exceed AWPF treatment capacity, and provides an emergency backup disposal in case the AWPF is offline.
-All discharge from the outfall must comply with permits that will be issued by the Los Angeles Regional Water Quality Control Board.
+The Ocean Outfall allows for the disposal of reverse osmosis concentrate (i.e. concentrated "purple pipe" water that is typically used for irrigation) generated by the new Advanced Water Purification Facility (AWPF), diverts wet weather flows that exceed AWPF treatment capacity, and provides an emergency backup disposal in case the AWPF is offline.
+All discharge from the outfall must comply with permits that the Los Angeles Regional Water Quality Control Board will issue.